egvijayanand/winui-templates/src/WinUITemplatesCLI/overview.md

 |WinUI 3 UserControl|winui-usercontrol|Item|
 |WinUI 3 Window|winui-window|Item|

-Both of the project templates takes the target framework as an input parameter, can be specified with `--framework` / `-f`.
+All the project templates takes the target framework as an input parameter, can be specified with `--framework` / `-f`.

 And the supported values are: